 An American ex-pat living in Switzerland with her young family, Christine has nurtured an itinerant lifestyle most of her adult life.
 It seems more than likely that that will be passed onto her children; her kids have joined her on the road from a young age.
 At six months Remie was touring Andalucia, a moon-faced accomplice, as they vetted hotels and lunch spots.

-The benefits of travelling with your children are great at any age, but as with anything child related, it also requires balance.
-It requires pacing.
+The benefits of travelling with your children are great at any age, but as with anything child related, there must be balance.

-On a recent phone call with a traveller she was planning a trip for, Christine recalls trying to talk down the traveller from changing safari lodges with her two young kids, every two nights.
-The traveller, understandably, was grappling with the desire to hit all the best spots in a certain amount of time but with kids on the journey as well, Christine knew that moving that frequently would likely tire them out; that the family would need to find their stride and that staying at a lodge a few more nights would help bring that out.
+On a recent phone call with a traveller she was planning a trip for, Christine recalls trying to dissuade the traveller from changing safari lodges with her two young kids, every two nights.
+The traveller, understandably, was grappling with the desire to hit all the best spots in a certain amount of time.
+With kids on the journey as well, Christine knew that moving that frequently would likely tire them out; that the family would need to find their stride and that staying at a lodge a few more nights would help bring that out.

 There’s the constant balance of knowing your kids (and their limits) and giving them enough room to relax around a place, taking time to flit about some morning without a hard-wired schedule.
 Trying to cram in too much can cause over-stimulation.
 In fact, Christine often advises just the opposite “don’t try to see everything, instead slow down to the rhythm of where you are.”
 Often just a change from your everyday life is enough to spark new associations in a child.